AdamUlicny/EcoParse/README.md

 > [!NOTE]
 > Google provides a 3 month free trial of the paid tier.
 Get it if you want to test EcoParse with Gemini.
 > Free tier is heavily rate limited and will not work well with EcoParse in the current implementation.
-> Use the free tier only for a quick test.
+> Use the free tier (no trial) only for a quick test.

+For **OpenRouter** (access multiple AI providers with one API key):
+- Get your API key at [OpenRouter](https://openrouter.ai/)
+- Enter the key in the EcoParse interface
+- Select from a variety of models from different providers
+> [!NOTE]
+> OpenRouter offers pay-as-you-go pricing and some free models for testing.

 For **Ollama** (local LLMs):
 - Install Ollama on your host system: [ollama.ai](https://ollama.ai/)